 Why Are We Screening Healthy Individuals?

 Screening healthy individuals for the COVID-19 virus helps us better understand the rate of spread of COVID-19 in our communities as we know that some people who have the virus are asymptomatic (not showing any symptoms).
-Therefore, If we can identify cases and do the necessary contact tracing (get in touch with everyone in contact with someone who has the COVID-19 virus) we can limit the spread and perhaps even stop it.
+Therefore, if we can identify cases and do the necessary contact tracing (get in touch with everyone in contact with someone who has the COVID-19 virus) we can limit the spread.

 The Advantages of Screening